Azure/missionlz-edge/docs/F5_manual_cfg.md

 Once logged into the F5 BIG-IP, the screen displayed will be the `Welcome` page of the `Setup Utility`.
 Click `Next` on the page.

 On the `General Properties`, click `Activate` to enter the license key.
-Enter the license key into the `Base Registration Key` field, select `Manual` in the `Activation Method` field and then clcik the `Next` button.
+Enter the license key into the `Base Registration Key` field, select `Manual` in the `Activation Method` field and then click the `Next` button.

 On the next screen, select `Download/Upload File` and then click the `Click Here To Download Dossier File`.
 Transfer the `dossier.do` file downloaded to the `Downloads` folder to a system that has Internet connectivity.